CBIIT/cellminercdb/www/files/guide.md

   - **Response Identifier** (e.g., a specific drug or gene identifier)
 <br><br>
 3. The predictor variables from the same data source by selecting
   - **Predictor Data Type/s** (as explained in response data type).
-Use command button on Macs or control key on PCs to select more than one dataset
+Use command button on Macs or control key on PCs to select more than one dataset.
-  - **Minimal Range Value** for the first listed data type (optional – default zero)
+  - **Minimal Range Value** provides a required minimum for the identifier to be included for the first listed data type.
+The default is 0.
+One may increase this value to eliminate predictors that are considered to have insufficient range to be biologically meaningful.
   - **predictor identifiers** (optional for Lasso model –see point5)
 <br><br>
 4. Selected tissues: by default, all cell lines are included however you can selected some based-on tissue